 All classes are taught by April Zhang, a highly experienced Chinese teacher and the author of two series of Chinese textbooks.
 With her help, many students have achieved remarkable Chinese language proficiency and gained acute Chinese cultural awareness.

-If the schedule of the coming class does not work for you, write to April and tell her what time is the the best time for you to take Mandarin lessons.
-Someone else might be able to join you.
 If you’d like to learn Mandarin Chinese with your friends or colleagues as a small private group, contact April directly.

 Increase the awareness of the four tones and the neutral one.
 Pronounce a few difficult sounds clearly.
 Understand why the same pinyin can be pronounced differently.